LaunchPadLab/lp-components/docs.md

 ## Select

-A select input that can be used in a `redux-forms`-controlled form.
+A select input that can be used in a `redux-form`-controlled form.

 The value of each option is specified via the `options` or the `optionGroups` prop.
 The `options` prop will be ignored if `optionGroups` is present.